This page has been developed to support parents and carers of children within both Nursery and Reception classes.

 We are also gathering photos and adding these to this page so that you can have a look and share them with your child in advance of starting Nursery/ Reception.

-We are really looking forward to meeting you!
+We are really looking forward to seeing everyone in September!

 Miss Bunting, Mrs Edwards and Ms Whiteley